The migratory routes of a small seabird: Bulwer’s petrel can fly more than 1,800 kilometers over ocean waters to find food.

 Most part of the global population of the Bulwer’s petrel (Bulweria bulwerii) lives in the Pacific Ocean.
 In the Atlantic, this marine bird breeds regularly in the archipelagos of the Canary Islands, Azores, Madeira and Cape Verde.
 This species, which spends most of the time at the open sea, gets closer to the land -mainly cliffs and stone quarries- during its mating season.

-At the moment, predation by introduced mammals (rats and cats), loss of natural habitat due coastal urbanizations and marine and light pollution -which confuses birds when flying- are the main threats for this species, listed as endangered according to the Red Book of Birds of Spain.
+At the moment, predation by introduced mammals (rats and cats), loss of natural habitat due to coastal urbanization, and marine and light pollution -which confuses birds when flying- are the main threats to this species, listed as endangered according to the Red Book of Birds of Spain.
 There are about 1,000 bird couples in Spain.

 Where are the petrels during the year?